mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 #### 56:28

-**Question**: Hojo-san, sometimes the image I get of zazen, when you say zazen, is a place where there is no awareness.
+**Question**: Hojo-san, when you say zazen, sometimes the image I get of zazen is a place where there is no awareness.
 But I remember Narasaki Roshi’s image of the transparent pyramid.
 I was thinking of this in terms of [the previous] question.

 **Katagiri**: Transparent?